sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_3.rst

 categorical data!) but the χ² distribution is continuous.
 This can introduce systematic problems.
-Specifically, when *N* is small and when *df* = 1, the goodness-of-fit statistic tends to be “too big”, meaning that you actually have a bigger *α* value than you think (or, equivalently, the *p* values are a bit too small).
+Specifically, when *N* is small and when *df* = 1, the goodness-of-fit statistic tends to be “too big”, meaning that you actually have a bigger α value than you think (or, equivalently, the *p*-values are a bit too small).

 `Yates (1934) <../Other/References.html#yates-1934>`__ suggested a simple fix,